andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

     ## sure you want to do regression?

     ## done!
-    ##   missForest iteration 8 in progress...

-    ## Warning in randomForest.default(x = obsX, y = obsY, ntree = ntree, mtry = mtry, : The response has five or fewer unique values.
-Are you
-    ## sure you want to do regression?

-    ## Warning in randomForest.default(x = obsX, y = obsY, ntree = ntree, mtry = mtry, : The response has five or fewer unique values.
-Are you
-    ## sure you want to do regression?

-    ## done!
-    ##   missForest iteration 9 in progress...

-    ## Warning in randomForest.default(x = obsX, y = obsY, ntree = ntree, mtry = mtry, : The response has five or fewer unique values.
-Are you
-    ## sure you want to do regression?

-    ## Warning in randomForest.default(x = obsX, y = obsY, ntree = ntree, mtry = mtry, : The response has five or fewer unique values.
-Are you
-    ## sure you want to do regression?

-    ## done!

 ``` r
 # ' missForest additionally gives us the out-of-bag (OOB) errors calculated by comparing imputed values to